 In December 2023, the FASB issued ASU 2023-09, which amends Income taxes (Topic 270).
-This update enhances income tax disclosure requirements, primarily by requiring public companies to provide disclosures regarding the statutory tax rate and effective tax rate in tabular format with specific categories identified, and to provide additional disclosures for reconciling items that meet quantitative thresholds.
+This update enhances annual income tax disclosure requirements, primarily by requiring public business entities to provide disclosures regarding the statutory tax rate and effective tax rate in tabular format with specific categories identified, and to provide additional disclosures for reconciling items that meet quantitative thresholds.
 This update is effective for annual periods beginning after December 15, 2024, with early adoption permitted.
-The Company expects to adopt this guidance on January 1, 2025 which is not expected to have a material impact on the Company's consolidated financial statements.
+The Company expects to adopt this guidance in our December 31, 2025 annual financial statements and this guidance is not expected to have a material impact on the Company's consolidated financial statements.